rails/rails/guides/source/4_2_release_notes.md

     ([Pull Request](https://github.com/rails/rails/pull/15878))

-*   Deprecated using `.joins`, `.preload` and `.eager_load` with associations that depends on the instance state (i.e. those defined with a scope that takes an argument) without replacement.
+*   Deprecated using `.joins`, `.preload` and `.eager_load` with associations that depend on the instance state (i.e. those defined with a scope that takes an argument) without replacement.
     ([Commit](https://github.com/rails/rails/commit/ed56e596a0467390011bc9d56d462539776adac1))